Postal Services for Resident Students

 We are your neighborhood U.S. Post Office

-Change of address – If you move off campus or leave for the summer, you must submit a change of address form at the Post Office.
-If you are not on the current housing list for residence halls, and have not left a forwarding address, your mail will be returned to the sender.
-Be sure to notify the Registrar's Office of your address changes as well.
-Complete a UWF Change of Address Request form.
+If you are not on the current housing list for a UWF Community or Village East or West and have not left a forwarding address, your mail will be returned to sender.
+Notify Records and Registration of your address change as well.

 - To open your mail box, spin left (counter clockwise) all the way around to clear the lock, continue left to your first #, spin to the right to your second #, spin left again to your third #.
 To open the door, spin a bit more to the left and pull open.